razorpay/razorpay-woocommerce/readme.txt

 4. The Payment Action should be set to "Authorize and Capture".
 If you want to capture payments manually from the Dashboard after manual verification, set it to "Authorize".

 == Changelog ==

+= 1.6.0 =
+* Added support for subscriptions, please contact us at support@razorpay.com to enable it

 = 1.5.3 =
 * Webhooks are now disabled by default ([#52](https://github.com/razorpay/razorpay-woocommerce/pull/52))